Victor Heights

 In Victor Heights the most visible reminder of the neighborhood’s once strongly-Italian character is Eastside Market and Deli.
 It was opened in the 1920s by Puglia-born Domenic Pontrelli across the river in the Eastside (Lincoln Heights) before moving to its current location (1013 Alpine Street) in 1929.
 Back then Alpine Street was home to three other Italian Markets.
 It was from within Eastside Deli that Pontrelli’s son-in-law launched Pontrelli & Laricchia Sausage Company which moved out of the neighborhood in 1973.
 Shortly after, a former clean-up boy for the sausage company, Johnny Angiuli, took over the market with his brother, a former delivery driver, and they reorganized the establishment around a new deli counter, which is its focus today

-Also located within the Victor Heights is the Art Deco-style Navy and Marine Corps Reserve Center Building, designed to be the largest enclosed structure without walls in the world by architects Robert Clements and Associates.
+Located within the Victor Heights is the Art Deco-style Navy and Marine Corps Reserve Center Building, designed to be the largest enclosed structure without walls in the world by architects Robert Clements and Associates.
 It was constructed by the WPA between 1938 and 1941 as one of the country’s largest naval armories, its secluded location chosen to shield it in the event of an air attack.
 During World War II, more than 20,000 sailors passed through the training center.
 In 1980, an electrical fire heavily damaged the interior, which reopened in 1986 after a renovation.
 It was designated California State Historic Landmark #972 in 1989.
-The military left in 1995 and it’s now home to the LAFD’s Frank Hotchkin Memorial Training Center, named after the firefighter who died fighting the 1980 conflagration.*
+The military left in 1995 and it’s now home to the LAFD’s Frank Hotchkin Memorial Training Center, named after the firefighter who died fighting the 1980 conflagration.

-Downtown's Changing Skyline from top of Victor Heights
+Downtown's Changing Skyline from Victor Heights

 (1967)* - View from the top of White Knoll Drive looking south toward Figueroa Terrace.
 In the distance can be seen the Four-Level Interchange, the 1965-built Water and Power Building and Dorothy Chandler Pavilion, and only a few skyscrapers.
 Photo by William Reagh